Wake-induced variations in noise levels and amplitude modulation for two interacting wind turbines: Scenario and methods

 \subsubsection{Source model}

 The source model is that developed by~\citet{tianWindTurbineNoise2016}.
-Each blade is split into segments with a sufficiently large span compared to its cord, along which the geometrical and flow properties are assumed to be constant.
-Amiet's theory is then applied to determine the turbulent inflow noise (TIN) and the trailing edge noise (TEN) due to each segment.
-TIN requires a model for the spectrum of the velocity fluctuations in the incoming flow for which the Kolmogorov spectrum is used as in~\citet{mascarenhasSynthesisWindTurbine2022}.
-TEN necessitates a model for the spectrum of wall pressure fluctuations for which the model proposed by~\citet{leePredictionAirfoilTrailingEdge2019} is chosen, using the boundary layer properties at the trailing edge determined with XFOIL~\cite{drelaXFOILAnalysisDesign1989}.
-In addition, the LES data in the rotor plane are used to specify the mean flow velocity and the turbulent dissipation rate, which are required for TIN and TEN computations.
+Each blade is split into segments with a sufficiently large span compared to its cord (an aspect ratio of 3 is used in this work), along which the geometrical and flow properties are assumed to be constant.
+Amiet's theory \citep{amietAcousticRadiationAirfoil1975,amietNoiseDueTurbulent1976} is then applied to determine the turbulent inflow noise (TIN) and the trailing edge noise (TEN) due to each segment.

+The LES data in the rotor plane is used to specify the mean flow velocity and the turbulent dissipation rate, which are required for TIN and TEN computations.

+The spectrum of the velocity fluctuations in the incoming flow is modeled using the Kolmogorov spectrum as in~\citet{mascarenhasSynthesisWindTurbine2022}, from which the TIN is derived.

+The effective wind speed for each blade segment is computed based on the wind speed obtained from the LES and the rotational speed of the blade.
+The boundary layer properties at the trailing edge are then determined using Xfoil~\cite{drelaXFOILAnalysisDesign1989}.
+They are subsequently used to model the wall pressure fluctuation spectrum \cite{leePredictionAirfoilTrailingEdge2019} required to compute the TEN.
 Finally, the source model provides the sound pressure level in the free field, denoted ${\rm SPL}_{\rm ff}(m,\beta,f)$, for each blade segment indexed by $m$ as a function of the frequency $f$ and the rotor angle $\beta$.

 As the flow in the rotor plane is different for each turbine, it is also necessary to specify a control law that relates the rotational speed of the rotor $\Omega$ to the impinging flow.

-For that, we use the relation that gives $\Omega$ from the wind speed at the hub $u_{\rm hub}$ for the NREL wind turbine (see Fig.~9-1 in \citet{jonkmanDefinition5MWReference2009}).
+For that, we use the relation that gives $\Omega$ from the wind speed at the hub $u_{\rm hub}$ for the NREL 5MW wind turbine to compute a constant $\Omega$ for each turbine in each configuration.
 The corresponding values in the cut-in, rated and cut-out conditions are indicated in Table~\ref{t2: rotor}.
+Note that $\Omega$ does not increase linearly between the cut-in and rated wind speeds (see Fig.~9-1 in \citet{jonkmanDefinition5MWReference2009}).